6toma/energy-awareness-quiz/.gitlab/issue_templates/Bug.md

 ## Before submitting an issue, check the following checklist:

 - [ ] Pull the repository for an up-to-date version
-- [ ] Another To-Do.
+- [ ] Make sure there does not exist an issue for this bug already

 ## The problem

-> Ask the contributor to describe the issue he is facing or the feature he wants to see included to the project.
+> What is happening?

 ### What are the steps to reproduce this issue?